 Leca is a growing medium that allows you to grow plants without using any soil whatsoever.
 That sounds strange if you've never heard of it before, because how can plants grow without soil?
 Don't they nutrients?
 You're right, plants definitely need nutrients to grow big and strong, but they don't need soil for this.
 In a previous post, What is Leca and why is it useful for plants?, we went over what Leca is and why you can use it to grow your plants.
-We quickly brushed over a downside of using Leca, but it's put the advantages and disadvantages next to each other and help you figure out if Leca is right for you and your plants.
+In that post, we quickly brushed over a downside of using Leca.
+Lets put the advantages and disadvantages next to each other and help you figure out if Leca is right for you and your plants.

 In this guide we'll go over these pros and cons:

 - You need to get special fertilizer

 You can click on these links to navigate to the right section.

 As you can see from the two lists above, the pros and cons paint a perfect picture of Leca: It takes a bit more money and effort to get started in the beginning, but after that initial investment, it's smooth sailing and low maintenance from there on out.
 Let's break down the pros and cons to see what this means for you.

 Pros of using Leca to grow your plants

 Leca is an alternative way to grow your plants, not using any soil.
 It's a growing medium that's getting more attention recently and people are interested to find out what it's all about.
 Does it work for any plant?
 Is it difficult?
 Is it better than soil?
 These are great questions to ask.
 Let's go over the pros of using leca and answer those questions.